-Historically, between 11 am, and 1 pm remain the most popular ceremony time.
+Historically, between 11 am, and 1 pm remains the most popular ceremony time.
 However, a candlelit wedding or a wedding at sunset could be very romantic, don’t you think?

 Photo credits: Vitor Pinto

 The day you meet with your venue coordinator, you’ll be presented with options for the scheduled timings.